zaydzuhri/flame/README.md

 The flash-linear-attention submodule has been changed to link to our fork: https://github.com/zaydzuhri/flash-linear-attention/tree/softpick-attention
 So no need to manually clone it.

-To prepare the fineweb-edu 100B sample the same way as described below.
+Then prepare the fineweb-edu 100B sample the same way as described in the flame repo guide below.

 These are the training commands used in the paper:
 ```bash